Dissipation dynamics of a scalar field: Flow equations

 \section{Flow equations}

 We work in the Keldysh basis, see \labelcref{eq:Keldysh_basis} for our basic setup and, e.g.,~\cite{Berges:2012ty, Gasenzer:2007za, Gasenzer:2010rq, Corell:2019jxh, Berges:2008sr, Sieberer:2015svu} for a comprehensive introduction in the context of the fRG or \cite{Liu:2018kfw} for a more general perspective.
-To keep the notation readable, we suppress the explicit RG-scale $k$ dependence; it is implicitly understood everywhere.
-In this convention, the flow of $\Gamma$ under the RG-scale $k$ is given by the Wetterich equation~\cite{Wetterich:1992yh} reads
+To keep the notation readable, we suppress the explicit RG scale $k$ dependence; it is implicitly understood everywhere.
+In this convention, the flow of $\Gamma$ under the RG scale $k$ is given by the Wetterich equation~\cite{Wetterich:1992yh} which reads

-where the dot represents a derivative with respect to the logarithm of the RG-scale, $R$ denotes the regulator and $\Gamma^{(2)}$ the two-point function.
-In general, the $n$-point vertex functions functions are obtained via the functional derivatives of $\Gamma$, defined as
+where the dot represents a derivative with respect to the logarithm of the RG scale, $R$ denotes the regulator and $\Gamma^{(2)}$ represents the two-point function.
+In general, the $n$-point vertex functions are obtained via the functional derivatives of $\Gamma$, defined as